StrictlyBusiness/fda-food-recalls/README.md

 - Run `docker-compose up` from project root to build and run
 - Open browser to `http://$(docker-machine ip dev):8000` or replace `$(docker-machine ip dev)` with your docker virtual machine's IP if not using docker-machine

 #j.
 Iterative Approach
-The compressed schedule of this effor had the team releasing updated every 1-3 days, customers were notified when new build completed and performed continous user testing.
+The compressed schedule of this effort had the team releasing updated every 1-3 days, customers were notified when new build completed and performed continuous user testing.
 Daily stand up meetings were held to gather customer feedback and adjust the priorities of the backlog.

 # FDA Food Recalls [![Build Status](https://travis-ci.org/StrictlyBusiness/fda-food-recalls.svg?branch=develop)](https://travis-ci.org/StrictlyBusiness/fda-food-recalls)